b4be1/rl-for-sequential-assembly/README.md

 ## Installation

-Required Rhino/Gasshopper plugins can be downloaded from [Food4Rhino](https://www.food4rhino.com/) and installed as described on their respective pages
+Required Rhino/Grasshopper plugins can be downloaded from [Food4Rhino](https://www.food4rhino.com/) and installed as described on their respective pages

 * Hoopsnake
 * Matrixtoolbox
+* Pufferfish
 * Treesloth
 * Yellow
 * Zebra

+If the plugin Yellow is not available, file `yellow.gha` provided here in `Grasshopper Files` can be used as a substitute.
+As is common for all plugins, you may need to check the box "Unblock" in the file properties to prevent Windows from blocking it.

 For a general description of the interface between Grasshopper and Stable-Baselines3, see [Grasshopper Gym](https://github.com/b4be1/gh_gym).
 It is recommended to use